-Universal screw-terminal prototyping system for Arduino Mega extra portsDesigned by SteelPuppet, Ships from United States of America
+Universal screw-terminal prototyping system for Arduino Mega extra portsDesigned by SteelPuppet in United States of America

 The great thing about Arduinos is that they are so easy to interface to the outside world – to monitor the state of sensors and to control actuators and make things happen.
 As part of this, you often need to add a few components or circuits of your own, and the best way to do this is by means of a prototyping (proto) shield.
 Unfortunately, most proto-shields don’t make it particularly easy to actually connect wires to and from the outside world.
 The Universal Screw-Block Proto-Shield System for Arduino – which works with Uno, Leonardo, Due, and Mega Arduinos (and also their chipKIT counterparts) – addresses this issue by means of its easy-to-use screw-block terminals.

 The Universal Screw-Block Proto-Shield System for Arduino, Expansion is designed to fit the extended side of an Arduino Mega, or compatible form-factor.
 You may also want the Master board (not included in this product.
 You can purchase the Master alone, or the Combo, which comes with both).

 You provide the Arduino or Arduino-compatible, and you solder.

 Of particular interest is the dual-pad system employed by our Universal Screw-Block Proto-Shields.